sakethreddy997/freshers-assignment-vjit/README.md

 3.Cans<br />
 user would select either of them  , and enters the number of cans he want to place in the kiosk<br />
 On the basis of the inputs given Kiosk calculates the total recycled weight , and gives user with some points <br />
-These points are given as a coupon and
+These points are given as a coupon and can be used to redeem<br />

 Thankyou .